microsoft/DUCK/README.md

 go get  gopkg.in/yaml.v2
 ```

+You might get a warning that for carneades that it did not find bildable source files.
+You can continue nontheless.

 Make sure Couch DB is running.

 Finally, run `npm start` to execute the build.
 The application will be accessible at: